 The maximum available is 32 A, and since 32 A is delivered on the first wire, it must alternate the 8 A for the 3-phase car across all the wires so that it never goes above 32 A. The B and V wires cannot take 32 A while the first wire takes 8 A, because that - 8 32 32 - is obviously not balanced.
 The 1-phase car is always drawing 24 A regardless of which phase the other car is getting, which leaves only 8 A for the 3-phase car, though it can use it across all three wires.

 But there is another solution, which the Easee chargers would accomplish:

-Both of the cars get maximal current when charging together.
+Both of the cars get maximal current.
 The Easee chargers have realized that the first phase will be maximally used by the 1-phase car, thus it will then charge the 3-phase car as if it were a 1-phase car.
 It does mean that it is not maximally efficient, since the B wire goes unused.
 However, this method delivers the maximal efficiency without removing equality.